tiggreen/map_reduce.py/README.md

 1. Low main memory consumption
 2. Multi-processed
 3. Multiple file support
-4. Built-in performance configuration
+4. Built-in performance configuration.
 5. Different file format support (txt, csv, json)
 6. Scalable and easy to use

 Users can easily create MapReduce jobs using this framework by only defining map and reduce functions.
 All the intermediate steps are handled by the framework.
+Number of running processes in the framework is based on the number of input files.
+If the number of files is less than three, then the framework assigns 3 processes for each file by default.
+The number of partitioned chunk files for each file is equal to the number of files.

 <ul>
 <li>Purely implemented in Python.</li>